RuPaul's Drag Race season 3: Ratings

 1Based upon point/share system for Nielsen ratings.
 The first number represents the percentage of households within the population viewing the program (known as points).
 The second number (known as shares) is how many households were expected to view the program, within the population.
 For example, Episode 8 has a point/share of "0.3/1".
 This means .3% of households viewed the program from the expected 1%, showing .7% of the show's audience were watching a different program.

 Controversy

 Raja's win leaked

-Half way through the seasons airing, blogger Perez Hilton revealed Raja as the winner to the public, causing an uproar from fans.
-It also led to the show's crowning format being changed, with the finale taped with three different outcomes declaring each finalist as "the winner", with only RuPaul knowing who really wins and the true outcome being announced on the day of the final in attempt to conceal the winner's identity and prevent any spoilers from taking place.
+Before the season even started airing, blogger Perez Hilton revealed Raja as the winner to the public, causing an uproar from fans.
+It also led to the show's crowning format being changed, with the finale taped with several different winning outcomes.
+The true outcome would then be announced during the broadcast of the finale in an attempt to conceal the winner's identity and prevent any spoilers from taking place.
 This took place from the following season-onwards.